-A degree in philosophy can provide you with a variety of skills that translate well into a job.
+A degree in philosophy can provide you with a variety of skills that will enhance your job opportunities.

 Merrimack philosophy graduates can be found working in a number of professions, including:

-- lawyers, doctors, professors, political advisors, computer scientists, financial analysts, entrepreneurs, teachers, artists, social workers, nonprofit organization directors, audiologists, historians, authors, business professionals, mental health professionals and more.
+- lawyers, doctors, professors, political advisors, policy makers, computer scientists, financial analysts, entrepreneurs, teachers, artists, social workers, nonprofit organization directors, historians, authors, business professionals, mental health professionals and more.

 Why major in philosophy?

-- You’re more apt to excel on advanced standardized tests such as the GRE, GMAT and LSAT.
+- You are more apt to excel on advanced standardized tests such as the GRE, GMAT, and LSAT.

-- You’ll have the opportunity to pursue degrees in other disciplines in the liberal arts, business and sciences if you’d like.
+- You will have the opportunity to pursue degrees in other disciplines in the liberal arts, business, and sciences if you would like.
 Our department encourages and supports philosophy majors’ participation in interdisciplinary studies.

-- You’ll examine questions central to the fields of medicine, law, science, journalism, history, psychology, technology, literature, film, the environment, public policy, religion, education and business.
+- You will examine questions central to the fields of medicine, law, science, journalism, history, psychology, technology, literature, film, the environment, public policy, religion, education and business.

 Philosophy and Legal Careers

-- Philosophy majors have consistently performed extremely well on the LSAT and they have high rates of admission into law schools.
+- Philosophy majors perform extremely well on the LSAT and they have high rates of admission into law schools.

 - See LSAT performance and admission rates for philosophy majors

-- Philosophy develops skills that are recommended by the American Bar Association for pre-law students, including problem-solving, critical reading, writing and editing, oral communication and listening and promotion of justice.
+- Philosophy develops skills that are recommended by the American Bar Association for pre-law students, including problem-solving, critical reading, writing and editing, oral communication, listening, and promotion of justice.

-- Many philosophy courses also expose students to the law by critically examining laws, proposed legal reforms and court cases.
+- Some philosophy courses examine current laws, proposed legal reforms, and court cases.
 Related courses include Philosophy of Law, Global Justice, Human Rights: Theory and Practice, Biomedical Ethics and Contemporary Moral Problems.